-| 4.12.5 Using Long Record Files
+4.12.5 Using Long Record Files

 Long record files provide the user with the unusual ability to read or write very long logical records to or from memory in a single I/O operation.
-This file type permits the user to 1 transfer more than 255 sectors of data in one I/O operation, thus 1 quickly freeing system resources for other purposes.
-If, for ł example, we had 200,000 sectors of data being input to the system I. ł and the I/O buffer size was 4000 sectors, the entire file could be written to disk in only 50 writes as compared with the 785 writes needed for an extendable contiguous file of the same 1 With a larger logical record length, even fewer writes 1 length. would be necessary.
-1
+This file type permits the user to transfer more than 255 sectors of data in one I/O operation, thus quickly freeing system resources for other purposes.
+If, for example, we had 200,000 sectors of data being input to the system and the I/O buffer size was 4000 sectors, the entire file could be written to disk in only 50 writes as compared with the 785 writes needed for an extendable contiguous file of the same length.
+With a larger logical record length, even fewer writes would be necessary.